-Have you ever cleared, deleted or replaced your Pivot Table data/items but they still shows inside your Pivot Table filters?
+Have you ever cleared, deleted, or replaced your Pivot Table data/items but they still show inside your Pivot Table filters?

 STEP 1: Below is our data source and we want to replace the year 2012 with 2013, effectively only showing the years 2014 & 2013.

 Go to Home > Find & Select > Replace

 Let us replace the year 2012 with the year 2013.
 Click Replace All.

 STEP 2: Go back to your Pivot Table.
 Right click and select Refresh.

 We have technically deleted the year 2012 records, so they should be gone from our Pivot Table, right?